 Barack Obama’s Presidential approval rating in Arkansas has barely budged since last fall.

-In our latest Talk Business-Hendrix College Poll, conducted Monday night, March 26, 2012 among 759 likely state voters, President Obama’s job approval rating held steady from last September at 32%.
+In the latest Talk Business-Hendrix College Poll, conducted Monday night (March 26) among 759 likely state voters, President Obama’s job approval rating held steady from last September at 32%.
 The poll has a margin of error of +/-3.6%.

 Do you approve or disapprove of the job that President Barack Obama is doing?